-After three months of a lockdown, there has been a visible slowdown to the UK economy.
-While many businesses are having to adapt to survive, others may struggle to maintain their market position post pandemic.
+After a year of a lockdown, there has been a visible slowdown to the UK economy.
+While many businesses are having to adapt to survive, others may struggle to maintain their market position post-pandemic.

 One option for SME's to help themselves to survive these difficult times is to look at their marketing efforts as this can both drive results and help a company grow.
 When it comes to digital marketing, a business does not need a huge marketing budget to attract their desired target audience.
 Here are some tips on how to attract your audience at a low cost.